dvdvideo1234/TrackAssemblyTool/readme.md

 #### How can I use switchers ?
 I can't seem to make them work.
 Every addon has its own way for dealing with the switchers.
 Others that are not listed here do not have dedicated track switchers, so to switch them you must use two track pieces inside of each other.
-Swap their solidness around using the [fading door tool](ref-fade-door), so when one is solid a.k.a `CLOSED` and you can't pass trough it, the other must be no-collided to all `OPENED`.
+Swap their solidness around using the [fading door tool][ref-fade-door], so when one is solid a.k.a `CLOSED` and you can't pass trough it, the other must be no-collided to all `OPENED`.
 Therefore the wheels of the train will follow only the track that is currently set being solid with fading door `CLOSED` function state:
  1. Dedicated [entity][ref-entity] addition like a lever you must press with your `USE` key